c-bujari/UCFParkBot/README.md

 Requires Python 3 and Beautiful Soup 4 installed.
 Additionally requires a settings file in the /bot directory containing an authentication token, which is purposefully excluded from this repo - you will need to create your own instance of the bot via Discord's developer portal to get one.

-To install BS4, run `python3 -m pip install beautifulsoup4`
+To install BS4, run `python3 -m pip install beautifulsoup4`.
+You will also need to install lxml: `python3 -m pip install lxml`